 There’s no reason to add technologies to your MarTech stack just because you think you should.
 To build an effective stack, you should focus on adding the technologies that address specific issues.

 So start by defining your business’ sales and marketing problems.
 You (hopefully) already have well-defined marketing goals.
 Evaluate what challenges you’re facing in achieving them, or maximizing results from your efforts.

-Soon you’ll be able to draw a picture of what problems you might be able to address with a better MarTech stack.
+Soon you’ll be able to draw a picture of what problems you can address with a better MarTech stack.
 Lack of data, poor integration, issues with organizational coordination and data analysis issues are all popular examples of business problems that better MarTech can help with.

 Now, before you run out and start looking for new technologies to fix your marketing and sales problems, you first need to take stock of what technologies you already use.
-This will help you further understand where your gaps are, as well as identify tools that will serve as hubs for your stack.
+This helps you understand where your gaps are, as well as identifies tools that serve as hubs for your stack.

 You could create this list manually, or better yet, develop a visual representation, then categorize your technologies.
 Ghostery is a free tool that can help you do this.
 It helps you identify the marketing tools and trackers a website (yours) uses.
 Then you can turn it into a visual map that also shows you how the various technologies interact with each other.
 Here’s an example map for NFL.com:

 You may or may not already have clear hubs for your marketing stack.
 That’s okay, you will add them.
 Usually, your content management platform, main marketing automation solution, and CRM will serve as hubs for your stack.

 Once you have an idea of what your current stack consists of, you can compare it to the basic elements of a complete MarTech stack.